Producing a Show

 We know that, now more than ever, Fringe artists and venues need advice, support, and guidance.
 We will be with you every step of the way.

-Due to the financial hardships caused by COVID-19, we have reduced registration fees 25-50% for this year.
+Due to the financial hardships caused by COVID-19, our registrations fees are lower than when we started in 2012.
 The one-time Fringe registration fee is *not* a source of revenue for Fringe or performance venues but rather a necessary cost to support performances.
 The fee has been structured to accommodate shows of all types and sizes:

 For venues with 100 seats or more: